dmd-program/dmd-100/topics/what_is_design.md

 From the moment you wake up, you are interacting with design.
 Everything in the home, place of work, and journey to and from has been influenced by a designer of some kind.
 The degree of care for each designed artifact or system can vary dramatically, causing you to experience delight, dismay, and everything in between.
 As design moved out of the basement and into the boardroom, the design field has grown larger in scope, and has become a tool for civic engagement and change.

-In Design for the Real World, Human Ecology and Social Change, Victor Papanek writes his definition of design:
+In the book, _Design for the Real World, Human Ecology and Social Change_, Victor Papanek writes his definition of design:

 > Design is the conscious and intuitive effort to impose meaningful order.